It would be modest to say that Bolivia is an exciting country: Bolivia IS full with unexpected, pleasant surprises!

 - Chusaqueri - Oruro.
 Prehispanic necropolis with chullpas - burial towers.
 Several burial towers have preserved their polychrome painting.

 - Jachapasa - La Paz.
-Ancient pre-European fortress with underground passage, inhabited in 14th century.
+Ancient pre-European fortress with underground passage, inhabited in the 14th century.
 Site contains some 100 chullpas - round, conical burial towers made of stones.

 - Kani Chosi chullpas - La Paz.
 Group of 52 wonderfully preserved, more than 4 m tall chullpas - pre-European burial towers.

 - Kulli Kulli chullpa "town" - La Paz.
 A group of 70 towers, built of adobe and straw, 3 - 7 m tall.
-This is a cemetery of Aymara noble people, buried here in 13th - 14th century.
+This is a cemetery of Aymara noble people, buried here in the 13th - 14th century.
 In earlier times here were some 150 such towers.

 - Pirapi Chico chullpa - La Paz.
-Round, 8 m tall burial tower, built in 14th century.
+Round, 8 m tall burial tower, built in the 14th century.